-Within three weeks of commencing the assignment, in consultation with the Commissioner, Social Affairs and Gender, Director of the Humanitarian and Social Affairs Directorate and the Head of Division for Humanitarian Affairs and Disaster Risk Reduction (ECOWAS Commission), the team leader on behalf of the task force (including the macroeconomics expert) will submit the Inception Report, including a detailed work plan with deliverables and timeline, detailed methodology and an annotated outline of the Regional Resilience Strategy for West Africa prepared by the task force.
-This work plan, once approved by the Commissioner for Social Affairs and Gender or the Director of the Humanitarian and Social Affairs Directorate, will guide the work of the task force, including the macroeconomics expert.
+Within three weeks of commencing the assignment, in consultation with the Commissioner, Social Affairs and Gender, Director of the Humanitarian and Social Affairs Directorate and the Head of Division for Humanitarian Affairs and Disaster Risk Reduction (ECOWAS Commission), the team leader on behalf of the task force (including the Gender and Social Inclusion Expert) will submit the Inception Report, including a detailed work plan with deliverables and timeline, detailed methodology and an annotated outline of the Regional Resilience Strategy for West Africa prepared by the task force.
+This work plan, once approved by the Commissioner or the Director of the Humanitarian and Social Affairs Directorate, will guide the work of the task force, including the Gender and Social Inclusion Expert.
 This will be reviewed monthly and updated as necessary by any changes in the overall context.
-The macroeconomics expert will also provide brief biweekly progress reports to the team leader and other progress reports as indicated in the deliverables in Section D above.
+The Gender and Social Inclusion Expert will also provide brief biweekly progress summary to the team leader and other progress reports as indicated in the deliverables in Section D above.